ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 # Managing Entrust DataControl
 {: #managinghtdc}

+New installations of Entrust DataControl® are no longer supported for new or existing deployments of vCenter Server® instances.
+You can still use or delete existing Entrust DataControl installations on your existing instances.
+{: deprecated}

-To manage the Entrust DataControl® service, access the Entrust DataControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust DataControl console from the vSphere® Web Client.
+To manage the Entrust DataControl service, access the Entrust DataControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust DataControl console from the vSphere® Web Client.

 ## Accessing the Entrust DataControl WebGUI from the VMware Solutions console
 {: #managinghtdc-accessing-webgui}

-To log in to the WebGUI of the primary or secondary Entrust DataControl appliance, use the WebGUI credentials found on the Entrust DataControl service details page.
+To log in to the WebGUI of the primary or secondary Entrust DataControl appliance, use the WebGUI credentials that are found on the Entrust DataControl service details page.

 ## Accessing the Entrust DataControl console from the vSphere Web Client
 {: #managinghtdc-accessing-console}